 The Centre for Research in the Built Environment is part of the Welsh School of Architecture at Cardiff University.
 Its primary aim is the effective and sustainable design, construction and operation of the built environment.
 CRiBE is recognised as a Centre of Excellence by the Welsh Assembly Government.
 The Centres are a network of accredited research groups, which deliver world-class science and technology to companies in science and technology to companies in the UK and across the world.
-The Welsh School of Architecture received a 5A rating in the 2001 Research Assessment Exercise and is the leading architectural research School within the UK.

 For over 20 years, CRiBE has pioneered research and established an international reputation in the fields of environmental design, energy efficiency of buildings and urban sustainable development.
 The Centre comprises an established, multi-disciplinary group of environmental design specialists including architects, engineers, physicists, planners and social and environmental scientists.